 Research has shown that surgery on your rotator cuff to repair a rotator cuff tear or to reverse tendinosis can dramatically improve or eliminate your night pain.

 Sleep disturbance is common in patients undergoing rotator cuff repair.
 After surgery, sleep disturbance improves to levels comparable with those of the general public.
 Preoperative and prolonged postoperative use of narcotic pain medication negatively affects sleep.

-Surgery options for night pain and injuries to the rotator cuff depend on whether or not you have rotator cuff tendinosis, a partial rotator cuff tear or a full thickness rotator cuff tear.
-For those of you who injured your rotator cuff from a fall and have weakness and night pain then a repair of your rotator cuff is your best option.
+Surgical options for patients with night pain and injuries to the rotator cuff depend on the type of damage you have.
+The possible types of injuries we are dealing with include rotator cuff tendinosis, bursitis, a partial rotator cuff tear or a full-thickness rotator cuff tear.
+For those of you who injured your rotator cuff from a fall and have developed weakness, as well as night pain, then a repair of your rotator cuff might be your best option.

-For patients with severe night pain due to tendinosis or a partial rotator cuff tear one of the most promising procedures is where we can deliver a small patch into the shoulder during a shoulder arthroscopy (minimally invasive).
-Using a camera and other instruments we place the patch over the area of degeneration or tearing.
-Then biology should take over.
-The patch usually becomes absorbed into your tendon and “induces” the tear to heal.
-Before we place the patch, we will also clear away and inflamed bursa as well.
+For patients with severe night pain due to tendinosis or a partial rotator cuff tear, a promising procedure is where we place a small patch into the shoulder during a shoulder arthroscopy (minimally invasive).
+Using a camera and other instruments, we place the patch over the area of degeneration or tearing.
+Then biology should take over and slowly regenerate your rotator cuff over time.
+The patch usually becomes absorbed into your tendon and “induces” the tendon to heal.
+Before we place the patch, we will also clear away any inflamed bursa.
 Removing the inflamed bursa will ease your discomfort.
-Reversing or healing the tendinosis and partial tear could give you a good chance of not having to deal with this again in the future.
+Reversing or improving the tendinosis and partial tear could give you a good chance of not having to deal with this again in the future.

 A fair number of shoulder surgeons are currently utilizing this technology.